In this page

 Gadget Description Notes

 Contributors Displays the number and percentage of the users who updated at least one content (page or blog post) at least once in the last 90 days.
 This KPI effectively measures the users who are actively contributing to information in Confluence.
 A low number indicates that a significant portion of your users may passively consume information without actively contributing.
 This could be fine if the Viewers KPI is high.
-However, if both metrics are low, it may indicate that your site is being underutilized.
+However, if both metrics are low, it may indicate that your Confluence site is underutilized.

 Authors Displays the number and percentage of the users who created at least one new content (page or blog post) in the last 90 days.
 This KPI effectively measures the users who are actively adding new information to Confluence.
-A low number indicates that only a small portion of your users are creating new pages from scratch.
+A low number indicates that only a small portion of your Confluence power-users are creating new pages from scratch.
 This might be acceptable, or it could suggest that users aren't sufficiently encouraged to do so.

 Most active viewers Displays the users who viewed the most contents (pages or blog posts) in the last 90 days.